copperspice/copperspice/README.md

 ### System Requirements

-To use the CopperSpice libraries a C++17 compiler and a C++17 standard library are required.
+Building CopperSpice requires a C++20 compiler and a C++20 standard library.

-CopperSpice CMake build files are provided with the source distribution.
-We recommend your projects should also use CMake and Ninja for the build system.
+CMake build files are provided with the source distribution to build this library.
+The unit test binary executable is an optional part of the build process.

-For additional information about building from source, refer to our CopperSpice Overview Documentation or the KitchenSink demo application for sample CMake project files.

-### Building

-The CopperSpice libraries are built using the CMake build system.
+This library has been tested with clang sanitizer and an extensive industry code review.

 ### Using the CopperSpice Libraries

  * Any C++ application using CopperSpice can be built with CMake or any build system which imports CMake files

+ * We recommend your software application use CMake and Ninja for the build system

  * CopperSpice can be linked directly into any standard C++ application

+ * KitchenSink is a demo application which contains over 30 examples of the basic functionality available in CopperSpice

 ### Documentation